orodbhen/orodbhen.github.io/2d_correlation.md

 There are two possible solutions:

 1. Flip the kernel before zero-padding it and then compute the DFT,
-2. Change the location of the image in the zero-pad buffer, so it lines up correctly with the conjugate of the zero-padded kernel.
+2. Change the location of the image in the zero-pad buffer.

 I chose to do the latter.
-So instead of placing the upper-left element of the image in the upper-left corner of the buffer, I placed it at `(kernel.cols-1, kernel.rows-1)`.
-The upper-left element of the kernel is placed at `(0, 0)`, but taking the conjugate flips it vertically and horizontally, as previously explained.
-Computing the DFTs of both and then multiplying them is equivalent to circular convolution in the spatial domain, which means that the kernel is implicitly flipped again (in the spatial domain).

-Because the DFT multiplication property is equivalent to a circular convolution, the kernel buffer wraps around diagonally.
-So it will be the trailing portion, or "wrapped" part of the kernel buffer that "slides" across the image, and not the leading edge.
+The idea is that, by shifting the image you also shift the result, so that all elemements in the result are contained in one region of interest.

 2D circular convolution can be visualized as a plain containing infinite adjacent copies of the zero-padded image.
 Rather than wrapping the zero-padded kernel around, it can be visualized as linear convolution with the lower-right copy, with adjacent copies providing the "history."